What I really wanted was to mix a cocktail drink but I ended up making hot chocolate with salted caramel instead. How that happened is quite a story.

 - Pour the salted caramel into a wide-mouthed bottle or jar, cover loosely and cool.

-- Make your chocolate drink as usual (using tablea is a good idea).
-Stir in tone to two tablespoonfuls of the salted caramel.
+Make your chocolate drink as usual (using tablea is a good idea).
+Stir in one to two tablespoonfuls of the salted caramel.
 Topped with whipped cream, drizzle with more salted caramel and enjoy.